Measuring the Success of D&I (beyond quotas)

 Whether as SWOT analyses of the initial situation, for reporting or as a control instrument for project or process management.
 Success measurements are core elements of effective change approaches.

-For your company, our differentiated D&I success measurement approaches offer the best opportunities to supplement the topic on the basis of facts.
+For your company, our differentiated D&I success measurement approaches offer the best opportunities to drive the topic in a fact-based way.

-Measure achievement of D&I targets: KPIs for diversity, openness and inclusion
+Which D&I targets to measure?
+KPIs for diversity, openness and inclusion

 Defining diversity as a goal seems obvious at first, but questionable in view of D&I’s value chain.
-In addition, strict requirements trigger the perception of inverse discrimination.
-Our approach to measuring the success of D&I is therefore based on the Propelling Performance Principle and, in addition to diversity, also covers the perceived openness in the corporate culture and the experienced involvement in cooperation, by managers and in processes.
+In addition, strict objectives trigger the perception of reverse discrimination.
+Our approach to measuring the success of D&I is therefore based on the Propelling Performance Principle and, in addition to diversity, also covers the perceived openness (belonging) in the corporate culture and the experienced inclusion in teams, by managers and in processes.

 Measure D&I progress: Implementation and effectiveness